MarioCicalese/Fairness_datasmell_SE4AI/README.md

 - **SPD (Statistical Parity Difference):** Measures outcome disparity between groups.
 - **AOD (Average Odds Difference):** Evaluates average difference in TPR and FPR.
 - **EOD (Equal Opportunity Difference):** Assesses equality in true positive rates.

+### 📖 Interpreting Fairness Metric Values
+- **SPD (Statistical Parity Difference):**
+  - A value less than 0 means the unprivileged group has a lower probability of receiving a favorable outcome compared to the privileged group.
+  - A value greater than 0 indicates the opposite.
+A value close to 0 suggests statistical parity between groups.

+- **AOD (Average Odds Difference):**
+  - A value less than 0 means the unprivileged group has lower True Positive Rates (TPR) and higher False Positive Rates (FPR) compared to the privileged group.
+  - A value greater than 0 indicates the reverse.
+A value near 0 indicates balanced error rates across groups.

+- **EOD (Equal Opportunity Difference):**
+  - A value less than 0 means the unprivileged group has a lower TPR, i.e., a lower chance of being correctly classified with a favorable outcome.
+  - A value greater than 0 implies the privileged group has a disadvantage.
+Values close to 0 indicate equal opportunity.

 ### 🧼 Data Smell Detection
 We used the **DSD (Data Smell Detection)** tool to detect issues such as: